neuefische/web-exercises/sessions/html-forms-new/formvalidation/README.md

 - First and last name are required and are allowed to have at least 4 and up to 30 characters.
 - The user needs to be at least 14 years old.
-- We need a correct email adress (i.e. including an `@` symbol) for contacting the user.
+- We need a correct email address (i.e. including an `@` symbol) for contacting the user.
 - It's necessary that the user has read the terms of service and agrees to them.

 Switch to the [`index.html`](./index.html) file and validate the form in the mentioned way!